 Constantly seeking out new ways to challenge herself, Naz has expanded her already impressive breadth of expertise by founding BIAMC, Bali’s first and only arbitration and meditation center.
 She carries with her a progressive, entrepreneurial spirit that animates her one-of-a-kind Balinese non-profit association.
 She is committed to remaining forward-thinking while maintaining a special culture founded on teamwork, a healthy work environment, and a strong work ethic.

-Ida Bagus Rahmadi Supancana (Doddy) is Professor of Law at the Catholic University of Atma Jaya in Jakarta.
-Chairman and Founder of the Center for Regulatory Research, he obtained a PhD in International Law from Leiden University, the Netherlands (1998), LL.M in Law and Economy from University of Indonesia (1990) and LL.B in International Law from Padjadajaran University (1983).
-He has also acted as a Guest Lecturer at several universities, both in Indonesia and abroad (among others: Advanced Studies on Air and Space Law, Leiden University, Kobe University).
-His main areas of expertise are in the field of aviation and space law; foreign direct investment law; settlement of disputes (Arbitration and ADR); cyber law; mining; international commercial contracts; and regulatory reform.
+Prof. Dr. I.B.R Supancana obtained his PhD in International Law from Leiden University, the Netherland (1998), before that got his Master of International Law from University of Indonesia (1990) and Bachelor of Law (S.H) in International Law from Padjadajaran University (1983).
+He has also acted as a Guest Lecturer at several universities, not only in Indonesia but also abroad (among others: Advanced Studies on Air and Space Law, Leiden University, Kobe University).
+His main areas of expertise are in the field of Aviation and Space Law; Foreign Direct Investment Law; Settlement of Disputes (Arbitration and ADR); Cyber Law; Mining; International Commercial Contract; and Regulatory Reform.

 He has acted as an advisor and consultant for various international organizations and donor countries (GIZ, JICA, World Bank, British Embassy, EU Trade, among others) as well as Indonesian Governmental Agencies (among others, Ministry of Foreign Affairs, Ministry of Defense, National Institute of Aeronautics and Space, National Law Reform Body, National Development Planning Board, National Investment Coordination Board, etc.).
 He often represents the government in bilateral and multilateral negotiations (ASEAN Regional Forum, APEC, UN Committee on Peaceful Uses of Outer Space, APSCO, among others).